Ignat99/counterwallet-create-update-enhanced-feed/README.md

 ## WORKFLOW, INPUTS AND OUTPUTS

+NOTE: There already is a Create Feed feature in Counterwallet (see under Address Actions > Create Feed) but it does not create Enhanced Feed.

 The page initially presents a drop down list of user's addresses with non-zero balance in both BTC and XCP.

 Because only one feed can exist per address, upon selection: